Target Usage: To make use of multiple timelines of work in a local repository.

 Attempt to delete the branch as you did before.
 It will fail because the branch has unmerged commits.

-Try again but this time, tick the Force delete option, which will force Git to delete the unmerged branch:
+Try again, but this time select the Force delete option, which will force Git to delete the unmerged branch:

 4 Attempt to view the 'unreachable' commit whose SHA you noted in step 2.